develosi/factor_fitness/README.md

 ### Code Used

-I used the code from the Code Institute modules on the Boutique Ado project as a starting point for the main structure of the website.
+I used the code from the Code Institute modules on the Boutique Ado project as a starting point and reference for the main structure of the website.

 ### Content